chen-keinan/kube-knark/README.md

 ### User Plugin usage
 The Kube-knark expose 2 hooks for user plugins:
 - OnK8sAPICallHook - this hook accepts k8s api call event with all details (http request /response ,matching API spec)
-- OnK8sFileConfigChangeHook - this hook accepts master file configuration change event with command details (which command(chown /chmod) args and matching spec
+- OnK8sFileConfigChangeHook - this hook accepts master file configuration change event with command details (chown or chmod ,args and matching file change spec

 ### Supported Specs
 The Kube-knark support 2 specs and can be easily extended: